bitwes/GodotInputRecorder/README.md

 # This scene has:
 #   - a player object named gut_player
-#   - an InputRecorder instance named input_recorder that has
+#   - an IR_InputRecorderControl instance named input_recorder that has
 #     a recording named "Do A Thing".
 var DemoScene = load("res://test/resources/input_recording_demo.tscn")